PLSysSec/rlbox-book/src/chapters/wasm-sandbox.md

    isolation to your library.

 3. Compile that resulting `mylib.wasm` file to C (`mylib.wasm.c` and `mylib.wasm.h`)
-   with the `wasm2c` compiler -- converting it to a form that can be compiled and linked with our application.
+   with the `wasm2c` compiler -- allow it to be compiled and linked with our application.

-4. Compile and link your application `main.cpp`, with the now sandboxed library.
+4. Compile and link the sandboxed library and our application.

 We will look at each these steps next.